ADVANCED QUANTUM MECHANICS

 Graduate capabilities & intended learning outcomes

 - Advanced problem solving techniques related to quantum mechanics are modelled in lectures and workshops.
-Students will solve complex problems in quantum mechanics and answer short essay questions.
+Students will solve complex problems in quantum mechanics and answer short essay questions for the exam and assignments.

-02. Analyse, generate and transmit solutions to complex problems related to quantum mechanics
+02. Generate and transmit solutions to complex problems related to quantum mechanics

 Select to view your study options…